 How to Choose the Right Lunch Box

+Are you on the hunt for new lunchboxes for the new school year?
+Or is your little one starting school for the very first time?
 Choosing a lunchbox can be a difficult process for some people, especially when purchasing online.
 And they are an investment.
 Sure you could buy the super cheap options but are they going to last?
 And are they actually leak-proof?
 And if something goes wrong is there a warranty?

 I remember buying my first Yumbox for my son who was in Kindy.
 I ummed and ahhed about whether to get a Yumbox Panino or Original.
-And when I finally bought it I thought to myself 'I'm not telling my husband I just spent $40 on a lunchbox' haha!
+And when I finally bought the Panino I thought to myself 'I'm not telling my husband I just spent $40 on a lunchbox' haha!
+However after that I was hooked.
+And that first lunchbox has lasted us 7 years - a very worthy investment indeed!

-I get so many mums contacting me asking which one is the best for their child - because there are so many great options on the market, it's hard to know what will be best.
+We get so many mums contacting us asking which one is the best for their child - because there are so many great options on the market, it's hard to know what will be best.
 And honestly, sometimes you won't know until you try them.
 Once you start packing the lunchbox and can see for yourself how much your child eats each day and what you can squeeze in to the box.

 We do have some tips though to make the process easier for you 😉 Scroll down for the things to think about when choosing a lunchbox.